 If this is the first time you've run Stonefield Query, you're asked for some setup information (including where you want Stonefield Query to store its data files).

 If the Automatically check for updates option in the Options dialog is turned on, Stonefield Query checks our server to see if a newer version is available, and if so, displays a dialog with information about the new version.
 See the Updating Stonefield Query to the Latest Version topic for more information.

 What happens next depends on whether you have activated Stonefield Query or not.
 If not, a Welcome dialog appears informing you how many days you have left to use the program without activating it.

 You're then asked to log in.
 Enter the user name and password you were assigned (initially, these are both "ADMIN").
+Click the "show password" button toggle between displaying the password in plain text or as "*****".
 You can also choose the company you wish to run reports for; the list shows which ones you can access once you enter your user name.
 You can change to a different company any time by choosing the Open Company function from the File menu.
 The login dialog has a link to the Setup dialog.
 This is useful if you need to change something about the Stonefield Query setup before logging in.
 This link is only available if you log in as an administrator.

 By default, the Login dialog displays the name of the last user who logged in.
 You can prevent that by adding AutoLoginName=N to Data.ini in the Data subdirectory of the program folder.

 The Reports Explorer appears next.
 You can select an existing report and print or preview it, or create a new report if you are using a license other than Basic; see the tutorials for examples of how to do both.